yakshaving-art/hurrdurr/README.md

 ### Using Queries

-Queries are simple on purporse and follow strict rules.
+Queries are simple on purporse, and follow strict rules.

 1. You can't query a group that contains a query.
 This will result in a runtime error.
-1. You can query for `all active regular users`, this will return the list of all the members that are not blocked or admins that exist in the remote instance.
+1. You can query for `all active regular users`.
+This will return the list of all the members that are not blocked or admins that exist in the remote instance.
-1. You can query for a level in a group, for example: `owners in infrastructure` would return `werewolve_1, bohf_1`
+1. You can query for a level in a group.
+For example: `owners in infrastructure` would return `werewolve_1, bofh_1`.
-1. You can query for `everyone` in a group, for example: `everyone in backend` would return `ninja_dev, samurai, ronin`
+1. You can query for `everyone` in a group.
+For example: `everyone in backend` would return `ninja_dev, samurai, ronin`.
 1. You can use more than one query to assign to a level.

 ### ACL Leveling on expansion